 All applicants are required to initiate the process of scheduling a scoping meeting through the District Permit Manager with the appropriate District Office.
-To determine if a meeting is appropriate, the applicant must submit a completed Scoping Meeting Application (see Attachment B) to the Department and copy the municipality on the correspondence.
+To determine if a meeting is appropriate, the applicant must submit a completed Scoping Meeting Application via PennDOT's EPS and copy the municipality and the county planning office on the correspondence.
 After review of the scoping meeting application, the Department will promptly notify the applicant if a scoping meeting is required.